anxosanchez/SOPQ2425/README.md

-# SOPQ2425
+# sopq
-Simulation and Optimization of Chemical Processes 2024-2025
+Web of Simulation and Optimizatin of Chemical Processes